-In the recent times, India has been seeing a disturbing growth of acid assaults, particularly on women.
+In recent times, India has been seeing a disturbing growth of acid assaults, particularly on women.
 Acid attack is a grievous crime more upon women, with an expectation to deform or slaughter her.
 National Commission of India says that acid attack is any demonstration of tossing corrosive or utilizing corrosives in any shape on the casualty with the goal of causing lifelong harm or deformation or disfiguration to any body part of the individual.
 Punishment for an acid attack in India is rigorous.

 - 326A of the Indian Penal Code states that Whoever makes perpetual harm or distortion, or consumes or debilitates or deforms or handicaps, any part or parts of the body of anyone or causes appalling hurt by tossing corrosive on or by controlling corrosive to that individual, or by utilizing some other means with the aim of causing or with the learning that he is probably going to cause such damage or hurt, should be rebuffed with detainment of either depiction for a term which might not be under ten years but rather which may reach out to detainment forever, and with fine.